PREPARING FOR A METEORITE-HUNTING EXPEDITION

 Most meteorites come to our little planet by way of the Asteroid Belt, via deep and cold space.
 Everywhere out there is on the way to nowhere.
 The average journey distance for a meteorite en route to Earth is about 250,000,000 miles.
 And I thought it was a long way back to London.

 Every meteorite that reaches the surface of our home planet has overcome seemingly impossible, unmeasurable, and wholly cosmic odds to get here.
 When asteroids smash into each other — out there between Jupiter and Mars — blasting pieces in all directions, those shard-like fragments could, very literally, go anywhere: straight into another asteroid, off to frigid inter-solar-system blackness to be lost forever, or annihilated by the blinding heat and crushing gravity of our own sun.
-Those few fragments that do, by chance, find their way to Earth encounter moist atmosphere as fast as — well — an actual rocket, and our protective blanket of oxygen and nitrogen might cause them to skip and bounce and hurtle back out into space.
-If they don’t shear away but, instead, continue plowing towards Mother Earth though ever-thickening air, they may well burn up completely, or explode into minuscule pieces as a result of a devastating and near-instantaneous temperature change.
+Those few fragments that do, by chance, find their way to Earth encounter moist atmosphere as fast as — well — an actual rocket, and our protective blanket of oxygen and nitrogen might cause them to skip, bounce, and hurtle back out into space.
+If they don’t shear away but, instead, continue plowing towards Mother Earth through ever-thickening air, they may well burn up completely, or explode into minuscule pieces as a result of a devastating and near-instantaneous temperature change.
 Or, most likely of all, they could just drop into the oceans that cover most of our planet, and sink.
-Some land in sand dunes or Arctic snowfields, are swallowed by jungles, or — as in the case of one fireball we frantically investigated — have the poor directional sense to make landfall in the middle of a top secret military testing ground, never to be seen by human eyes.
+Some land in sand dunes or Arctic snowfields, are swallowed by jungles, or — as in the case of one fireball we frantically investigated — have the very poor directional sense to make landfall in the middle of a top secret military testing ground, never to be seen by human eyes.

 In my life, a meteorite hunting expedition often begins with a phone call.
 That call is usually — but not always — from Steve Arnold — a hunter and adventurer of great talent and drive, and my indefatigable co-host on Meteorite Men.
 The gist of a recent call was: “Hey, Geoff!
 I’m headed to the Sahara to hunt meteorites.
 Wanna go?”
 As simple as that.
 Much later, I realized that the Sahara expedition dates would be — pretty much to the week — the twenty-first anniversary of our very first joint adventure to Chile’s Atacama Desert in the spring of 1997.
 I planned for that long-ago journey in much the same way that I planned this one.
 Though, I like to think I’ve learned a few things in the intervening decades.